DendrouLab/panpipes/docs/install.md

 A list of available pipelines should appear!

-You're all set to run `panpipes` on your local machine.
-If you want to configure it on a HPC server, follow the next instructions.

 ## Installation on Apple Silicon M chips
 If you intend to install panpipes via conda on a macOS machine with M-Chip, you might face issues when installing or using certain workflows of panpipes.